jopemachine/awesome-stars/README.md

 ## JavaScript

+- [actions/create-release](https://github.com/actions/create-release) - An Action to create releases via the GitHub Release API
+- [themerdev/themer](https://github.com/themerdev/themer) - 🎨 themer takes a set of colors and generates themes for your apps (editors, terminals, wallpapers, and more).
 - [katranci/github-npm-stats](https://github.com/katranci/github-npm-stats) - Chrome extension that displays npm download stats on GitHub
 - [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 - [pomber/didact](https://github.com/pomber/didact) - A DIY guide to build your own React